 What does the overall purchase process involve?

-The purchase of a Smiling Woods Yurt involves three main parts:
+The purchase of a Smiling Woods Yurt involves three main steps:

 - Design and Engineering